tisquantum/sectors/README.md

 In the case of contested purchase decision, the consumer goes to the lowest brand score

 **How do players combat the only one resource strategy and flooding the market with that?**

+Marketing campaigns are active until their temporary token is pulled from the bag.

+When a temporary token is pulled, it is subsequently removed after that turn.

+When the temporary token is removed, the marketing campaign ends.